Information about Atorvastatin

 Q. Is Atorvastatin a blood thinner?

 No, Atorvastatin is not a blood thinner.
 It is a cholesterol-lowering medicine.
-It works by slowing down the production of cholesterol in the body to decrease.
-This further decreases the amount of cholesterol that may build up on the walls of the arteries and block blood flow to the heart, brain, and other parts of the body.
+It works by slowing down the production of cholesterol in the body.
+This further decreases the amount of cholesterol that may build up on the walls of the arteries and block blood flow to the part of the body.
 By lowering the levels of cholesterol and triglycerides it prevents the chances of stroke and heart attack.

 Q. Can Atorvastatin be prescribed to children?

-Atorvastatin is for adults and children aged 10 years or more whose cholesterol does not come down enough with exercise and low-fat diet.
+Atorvastatin is for adults and children aged 10 years or more whose cholesterol levels do not come down enough with exercise and a low-fat diet.
 It is not approved for use in patients younger than 10 years old.